 Auburn Speedster manufacturers

-Auburn Cord Duesenberg Company / contact: Glenn Pray (ACD club member)
+Auburn Cord Duesenberg Company / contact: Doug Pray

-Currently offers: parts and restoration service for original Auburns,
+Currently offers parts and restoration service for original Auburns, Cords

 nd Generation Auburns and Cords